-- 3.4 Existing licence attached at Appendix B. - 3.5 Cumulative Impact.
+- 3.4 There is an existing licence at this premises for the same applicants, this is attached at Appendix C for information purposes. - 3.5 Cumulative Impact.
 The premises falls within the Cumulative Impact Area ("The Area") (see paragraphs 3.1 3.1.10).